kehantan/labbook/docs/buffers_solutions/agarose.rst

 #.
 Remove the bottle from microwave oven and leave it on bench to cool.

-    * Beware that the bottle is very hot at this state.
-Wear protection before removing the bottle from microwave oven.
+    * **CAUTION:** The agarose is very hot, wear protection before removing the bottle from microwave oven.

 #.
 Label.